SMRGHackathon2017/SMRGHackathon2017.github.io/index.md

 <br>

-Hackathon specific files/information will be availiable at 08:00 pm the day
+Hackathon specific files/information will be availiable here at 08:00 pm on the day

 <br><br>